astarte-platform/astarte/doc/pages/tutorials/010-astarte_in_5_minutes.md

 # Astarte in 5 minutes

+**This documentation page describes a discontinued version, for production systems use a newer version instead.**

 This tutorial will guide you through bringing up your Astarte instance, creating a realm and streaming your first data from a device simulator (or a real device) before your cup of tea is ready.

 ## Before you begin